nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Developed a cutting-edge Framework for Voice Bots using the Orion Platform on Kubernetes.

-* Created coding guidelines and migrating existing microservices to meet new standards and led internal training initiatives on technology for all employees at Orion.
+* Created engineering standards.
+Led internal training initiatives on technology for all employees.

 ## Scribd: 2018 - 2020 Principal DevSecOps Engineer, Sr. DevOps/SRE